Early Season In Vail: What To Expect

 Here’s a taste: events abound, there are more affordable lodging options, quieter slopes and a friendly, slower-paced vibe in town.
 Snow conditions can vary quite a bit from season to season, so we caught up with meteorologist Joel Gratz to get his take on the long-range forecast.

 If you haven’t heard of Joel Gratz yet, it was only a matter of time.
 A skier who channeled his passion for finding the best snow into the highly regarded Opensnow.com, Joel is respected for his honest, straight forward, and technically astute snow forecasts.
-While forecasting snowfall months in advance is a speculation-based game, we asked him for his insights into what the weather models and historical El Niño snowfall data tell him about what this early season might look like.
+We asked Joel to give us his El Niño predictions back in August, and while forecasting snowfall any more than two weeks in advance is a speculation-based game, we asked him for his insights into what the weather models and historical El Niño snowfall data tell him about what this early season might look like.

 Vail: “What is El Niño and why does it matter?”